Space

-India ’s orbiter and lunar rover will utilize a total of seven science payload packages with five for the lunar orbiter and two on the lunar rover.
+India ’s orbiter and lunar rover would utilize a total of seven science payload packages with five for the lunar orbiter and two on the lunar rover.
 The mass of the Orbiter is 1,400 kilograms the Russian, Luna-Resource Lander with its various payloads is 1,250 kilograms for a total Chandrayaan-2 payload mass of 2,650 kilograms.
-It will be launched with the Russian supplied Luna-Resource Lander stage with its scientific packages perhaps numbering up to three in total.
+It would be launched with the Russian supplied Luna-Resource Lander stage with its scientific packages perhaps numbering up to three in total.

 1. The Laser induced Breakdown Spectroscope (LIBS)